-A. This Agreement, effective July 1, 2020 is entered into between The Regents of the University of California, a corporation (sometimes referred to hereinafter as the "University"), and the Teamsters Local 2010, also known as Teamsters, (sometimes referred to hereinafter as the "Union").
-The University recognizes Teamsters Local 2010, which was certified by the Public Employment Relations Board (PERB) on April 22, 2016, as the exclusive bargaining agent for matters within the scope of representation for the following classifications of UC MERCED employees, excluding those classes and/or employees designated as managerial, supervisory, and confidential by PERB.
+A. This Agreement, effective July 1, 2023 is entered into between The Regents of the University of California, a corporation (sometimes referred to hereinafter as the "University"), and the Teamsters Local 2010, also known as Teamsters, (sometimes referred to hereinafter as the "Union").
+The University recognizes Teamsters Local 2010, which was certified by the Public Employment Relations Board (PERB) on April 22, 2016, as the exclusive bargaining agent for matters within the scope of representation for the following classifications of UC MERCED employees and amended on May 1, 2023, excluding those classes and/or employees designated as managerial, supervisory, and confidential by PERB.